 - Perform a Forced Restart

-- On an iPhone X Series, newer model iPad, or iPhone 8 or iPhone 8 Plus: Press and quickly release the Volume Up button.
+- On an iPhone 8 and above or newer model iPad with Face ID: Press and quickly release the Volume Up button.
 Then press and quickly release the Volume Down button.
 Finally, press and hold the Side button until you see the Apple logo

 Additional Tips for Safari error message a problem occurred with this web page